Book of the month

 Discover your next favorite book!
 Finish a great book and looking for more?
 NoveList’s librarian-created read-alike suggestions and appeal mixer can help.
 Search from home.
 Link to the library’s catalogue.
 Then borrow and read.

 OverDrive is our most popular eBook and eAudiobook platform.
+It also includes current and back issues of popular magazines.
 All you need to get started is your library card and an internet connection.
 Download the Libby App for a simple and easy experience downloading eBooks and eAudiobooks for free.

 Each library member receives 10 check outs and 10 holds at any one time.